analog-nico/hpp/README.md

 ## And HPP solves this how exactly?

-HPP puts array parameters in `req.query` and/or `req.body` aside and just selects the first parameter value.
+HPP puts array parameters in `req.query` and/or `req.body` aside and just selects the last parameter value.
 You add the middleware and you are done.

 ## Installation